St. Lambert's Church, Münster: 1900–present

+In 2022 the southern door and main entrance was renovated by installing the glass artwork "L'Or" by René Blättermann.

+Also since 2022 a light installation by Billie Thanner called "Himmelsleiter" is exhibited hanging above the baptismal fountain and on the outside of the large gothic revival tower.

 Cages

 Origin

-The failure of the Münster rebellion in 1535 led to the capture and torture of John of Leiden, Bernhard Knipperdolling, and Bernhard Krechting.
+The failure of the one year radical anabaptist Münster rebellion in 1535 led to the capture and torture of John of Leiden, Bernhard Knipperdolling, and Bernhard Krechting.
 Following the execution of the three men in January 1536, the remains of their bodies were placed in the three cages for 50 years as a warning to other would-be rebels.

 1800–2000

 Following the demolition and reconstruction of the spire in the 19th century, the cages were replaced back to their original position following minor repair to parts damaged by rust.

 On 18 November 1944, the church received a direct hit during a RAF bombing of the city.
 The highest cage came crashing to the ground whilst another fell into the organ loft.
-The third cage was left cautiously dangling from the spire.
+The third cage was left precariously dangling from the spire.
 When the church was repaired in 1948, the three cages were returned to their original positions.

-In 1987 the church installed three yellow bulbs in each of the cages to be lit from dusk until dawn each night "in memory of their departed souls."
+In 1987, the church installed three yellow bulbs in each of the cages to be lit from dusk until dawn each night "in memory of their departed souls."

-Organs
+Organs and church music

-The St. Lamberti Church has two organs: the large main organ in the west and a small mobile choir organ.
+The St. Lamberti Church has two organs: the large main organ with 55 stops on four manuals built by Karl Schuke in 1988 in the west, and a small mobile choir organ by Johannes Rohlf built in 2004.

+The main organist of Saint Lambert's parish is Professor Tomasz Adam Nowak, who teaches organ improvisation at the Hoschule für Musik in Detmold.

 The earliest instrument can be traced back to 1386.
-In the 16th century, an organ was built in 1538.
-Another (new) construction of an instrument was probably completed around 1580 or 1590.
+In the sixteenth century, an organ was built in 1538.
+Another (new) instrument was probably completed around 1580 or 1590.
 This instrument with 25 registers on three manuals and pedal later came to the Catholic church in Alstätte in the Ahaus district.